3mpir3Albert/HTB_Codify/README.md

 Searching for information about the website, at "http://codify.htb/about" one discovers that it makes use of the NodeJs VM2 library.
 More specifically, it uses VM2 version 3.9.16:

 [![VM2.png](https://i.postimg.cc/cHNCKZ0P/VM2.png)](https://postimg.cc/SXDk5BXG)

+VM2 is a JavaScript library used to virtualize a sandbox on a server.
+In this case, this sandbox is used to run insecure code given by a user in a safe way.